rtk-rnjn/Parrot/extra/tutorials/roadmaps/cyber-security/103-security-skills-and-knowledge/common-network-based-attacks/106-deauth-attack.md

 - **Monitor your network for suspicious activity:** Utilize a network monitoring tool or Wi-Fi analyzer to detect anomalies and possible deauth attack attempts.

-- **Secure your access points:** Regularly update your router’s firmware and configure its settings to disable remote management access, applying strong access credentials to minimize unauthorized access.
+- **Secure your access points:** Regularly update your router's firmware and configure its settings to disable remote management access, applying strong access credentials to minimize unauthorized access.

 As an author of this guide, I advise you to stay diligent and follow the best practices in order to safeguard your network from deauth attacks and other security threats.